FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/identifier-mapping.md

 Databases often contain data that exists in, or is closely related to, the content of other databases.
 For example, the genome database [Ensembl](http://ensembl.org/) contains data about genes that are related to entries in databases such as HUGO Gene Nomenclature Committee (https://www.genenames.org/) or [NCBI Gene](https://www.ncbi.nlm.nih.gov/gene/); or a database about drugs, e.g. [DrugBank](https://drugbank.com/), often contains details of the chemical substance that forms the drug which are also contained in chemical databases such as [ChEBI](https://www.ebi.ac.uk/chebi/) or [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
 This results in a large number of unique identifiers notionally for the same concept.
 This large number of identifiers for the same concept prevents interoperability of the data, since additional knowledge is needed to know which identifiers represent the same concept from different databases.
 However, the databases often contain `cross-reference` links to other databases to represent these `equivalences`.

 The need for each database to mint their own identifier is a result of each taking a different perspective on the concept.
 For example, a chemical database will distinguish between different salt forms of the chemical whereas a drug database may not contain this differentiation.
 These differences in perspective are driven by the goal of the databse in terms of the data that they store.
 The interlinking of these data items can affect the reuse of the data in applications.
-As such, the declaration of cross-references should be done in a way that allows others to understand the nature of the equivalence declared, and therefore determine if it is appropriate for their use (see *Scientific Lenses paper* for more details).
+As such, the declaration of cross-references should be done in a way that allows others to understand the nature of the equivalence declared, and therefore determine if it is appropriate for their use (see {cite}`batchelor_scientic_nodate` for more details).

 While the minting of identifiers is often done in isolation of other organisations,  there are instances of databases who reuse identifiers from a well known community database.
 For example, the [Human Protein Atlas](https://www.proteinatlas.org/) database reuses [Ensembl](https://www.ensembl.org/) identifiers for their data records.
 In these cases there is no need to map between the data instances in the two databases, the data is already connected through the common identifier.
 However, this means that the Human Protein Atlas must ensure that their definition of the concept is exactly aligned with the Ensembl identifier for **all** application uses.